3520 Museum Preparator

 The selection process will include evaluation of applications in relation to minimum requirements.
 Applicants meeting the minimum qualifications are not guaranteed advancement to the interview.
 Depending on the number of applicants, the Department may establish and implement additional screening mechanisms to comparatively evaluate the qualifications of candidates.
 If this becomes necessary, only those applicants whose qualifications most closely meet the needs of the Department will be invited for an interview.

-Candidates for employment with the San Francisco Airport Commission will be required to undergo a criminal history check, including FBI fingerprints, in order to determine eligibility for security clearance and may be required to undergo drug/alcohol screening.
+Candidates for employment with the San Francisco Airport Commission are required to undergo a criminal history record check, including FBI fingerprints, and Security Threat Assessment in order to determine eligibility for security clearance and may be required to undergo drug/alcohol screening.
 Per Civil Service Commission Rule Section 110.9.1, every applicant for an examination must possess and maintain the qualifications required by law and by the examination announcement for the examination.
-Failure to obtain and maintain security clearance may be a basis for termination from employment with the Airport Commission.
+Failure to obtain and maintain security clearance may be basis for termination from employment with the Airport Commission.

 Prior to appointment, candidates must successfully pass a medical examination to determine his/her ability to perform the essential functions of the job and/or the ability to meet the physical minimum requirements.